The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Mathematical Notations and Definitions

-Despite Balinski and Young having once referred to the state-level quota as a ``fundamental measure of fairness,'' \cite{balinski_young:1974}, and elsewhere declaring that ``any apportionment should satisfy quota'' \cite{balinski_young:1975}, we contend that violation of quota is not problematic \textit{per se}, because states do not have rights to House members; rather, the people of the various states do\footnote{Following the 17th Amendment enacted during America's Progressive era, Senators are now also elected by the people of the respective states, but in the Senate there is of course no possibility nor expectation of equality of representation amongst inhabitants, but rather equality between states.}.
+Despite Balinski and Young having once referred to the state-level quota as a ``fundamental measure of fairness,'' \cite{balinski_young:1974}, and elsewhere declaring that ``any apportionment should satisfy quota'' \cite{balinski_young:1975}, we contend that violation of quota is not problematic \textit{per se}, because states do not have entitlements to House members; rather, the people of the various states do\footnote{Following the 17th Amendment enacted during America's Progressive era, Senators are now also elected by the people of the respective states, but in the Senate there is of course no possibility nor expectation of equality of representation amongst inhabitants, but rather equality between states.}.
 Satisfying quota is simply not a necessary or even appropriate criterion.
-Of course, the quotas themselves are just state populations expressed in units of the average district size, so quotas will obviously play some indirect role in any apportionment method.
+Of course, the quotas themselves are just state populations expressed in units of the average district size, so quotas will obviously play some direct or indirect role in any apportionment method.
 We will want apportionments to be close to quotas in some sense, but we need not obsess over whether the state-level apportionments are all within one unit or less of their respective quotas.
-Whether an off-quota apportionment will be better than an on-quota one must depend on the absolute number of people affected.
+Whether an off-quota apportionment will be better than an on-quota choice must depend on the absolute number of represented persons affected by the difference in seats.